alleycat58uk/xapi/recipes/reading-list-view.md

-#Module/Block/Object View
+#Reading List View
-Revision: 1.1
+Revision: 0.1

+DRAFT
+This is a draft recipe and placeholder until trialled with data.

 ##Purpose
-This recipe defines the structure and terms to record the experience of viewing a vle resource such as a Moodle Module or Blackboard building block (eg a page as identified by its url)
+This recipe defines the structure and terms to record the experience of viewing a reading list

 ### Actor
 Common Statement Identifier:  Actor.A

 #### Entity Example:
 [Accounts](/common_statements.md#actor.account) is used as the identifer.
 Account/Name to use is up to the sender, as long as it is resolvable, unique and persistant.

-Candidates include: vle id, the login name, and an other field with a student id in.
+ToDo: Where does this information come from?

 <table>
 	<tr><th>Property</th><th>Jisc Profile Information</th></tr>